orochii/RMXPVXA-Scripts/README.md

 ## How do I know which one is from what RPG Maker?

-Most XP, VX and Ace scripts say at the first couple lines.
-Sadly I'm not using any naming convention there, sorry.
+XP, VX and Ace scripts start with a tag which denotes what RPG Maker version they are for (i.e. \[XP\]).

 As for MV and MZ...
 - MV has OZ.